MaksimZinovev/obsidian-km-testing-kit/readme.md

 These instructions will get you a copy of the starter kit up and running on your local machine so you can start using it.

 Main steps include
-1. Clone repo or download zip from GitHub.
+1. Clone repository or [download zip](https://github.com/MaksimZinovev/obsidian-km-testing-kit/releases) from GitHub.
 Unzip if you downloaded zip
 2. Install [ObsidianMD ](https://obsidian.md/)on your machine (cross-platform support)
 3. Launch ObsidianMD
 4. On first launch when Safe mode warning appears click "Turn off Safe Mode"